C-ALun/tiktok-data-analysis/README.md

 1. How actively do users consume video content?
 2. How common are likes and completed views among users?
-3. What type of video content dominates user consumption?
+3. What type of video content dominates the observed viewing mix?
-4. How evenly are views distributed across creators?
+4. How unevenly are views distributed across creators?
 5. How common is engagement across creators and videos?
 6. How does video publishing activity change over time?
-7. Are views and likes concentrated among a relatively small share of content?
+7. How unevenly are views and likes distributed across authors and videos?

 ---